 Welcome Graduate Students!
 These pages describe the EDU 639 Literacy Practicum, also known as the "USM Reading and Writing Workshop".

 Note: Course and workshop dates are determined, in part, by public school schedules.
-We have tentative dates for the beginning of the course and workshop, however these dates may change once we know when public schools will be closing, since schools have experienced a number of snow days this winter.
+We have tentative dates for the beginning of the course and workshop, however these dates may change once we know when public schools will be closing.

 For More Information or Questions: